David-2D3FE9/Python_AM2320/README.md

 My personnal purpose of this repo is to monitor an outdoor case with a rapsberry pi inside

-The main library for AM2320 and the simple exaple was forked from https://github.com/UnfinishedStuff/AM2320_Pi
+The main library for AM2320 and the simple example was forked from https://github.com/UnfinishedStuff/AM2320_Pi